 Sure, driving and fast travel are a much quicker means for getting to your next location, but in the pursuit of loot, walking can be helpful.
 Rather than follow the winding dirt roads, duck into the woods and see what you can find.
 Chances are you’ll stumble unmarked enemy areas with loot.
-This is also a good opportunity to pick up the herbs needed to craft medkits and heal guns for fire.
+This is also a good opportunity to pick up the herbs needed to craft medkits.

 Locations, locations, locations

 After unlocking the locations on the map, you can fast travel to these spots for a quick way to earn specific loot.
 Running low on duct tape?
 No problem.
 The areas marked with the duct tape icon are filled with it.
 You’ll have to search the area when you arrive, but it never takes more than a few minutes to raid the spot of its precious materials.